Writing copy that generates millions of dollars is easy, right?

 They also translate it into what it will do for customers, such as:

 The pricing and steps for ordering are explained afterward.

 Write the call to action

-While you have will calls to action sprinkled in throughout advertisements, there needs to be one main CTA at the end.
+While you have will calls to action sprinkled throughout advertisements, there needs to be one main CTA at the end.

 This is the big enchilada.

 The call to action will drive the majority of responses.